lerna/lerna/core/global-options/README.md

 ### `--concurrency`

-How many threads to use when Lerna parallelizes the tasks (defaults to `4`)
+How many threads to use when Lerna parallelizes the tasks (defaults to count of logical CPU cores)

 ```sh
 $ lerna publish --concurrency 1